UML-Cyber-Security/CCDC_Practice_Infrastructure/OperatingSystem-Services/Service-SOC/BasicDocumentation/Wazuh-LVMDiscSpaceError.md

 # Fixing "LVM Out of Space Error" Wazuh Docker Install
 WHAT THIS IS:
-Rough guide on how to fix a out of space error on a Debian Linux OS, if you installed Wazuh through docker
+Rough guide on how to fix a out of space error on a Debian Linux OS, if you installed Wazuh through Docker
 - First check if you are out of space

 `df -h`